tmaciazek/trijunction_mzm_braiding/README.md

 ![Image](https://github.com/tmaciazek/trijunction_mzm_braiding/blob/main/pictures/dots.gif)  |  ![Image](https://github.com/tmaciazek/trijunction_mzm_braiding/blob/main/pictures/colormap.gif)

 Thanks to this simulation we have gained crucial insights into the properties of optimal MZM transport protocols.
 Namely, the MZMs have to slowly ramp-up and ramp-down their velocities and stop at the junction.

-## Outlook

-* Study systems with larger numbers of sites.
-The current bottleneck is the memory usage due to the backprop -- propagating gradients through the Suzuki-Trotter formula costs a lot of memory since the formula involves the product of thousands of matrices.
-* Potential remedy to memory issue: compute gradients via forward prop.